mamoon100/data-structures-and-algorithms/java/linked-list/README.md

 For the **insert** method will take value and insert it in the head of the node LinkedList, this method will take O(1) for both space and time again we are not looping or creating N variable - we are just inserting one data every time

+For the **append** method will iterate over the linked list and when the next value is null it will insert the desire Node and will make it point to null it takes O(N) for the time due to the full iteration and O(1) for the space because we're just adding one Node

+For the **insertBefore** method will iterate over the linked list until the next value is what we want to add before it, After that we make the node we are one point to new node and make the new node point to the next node, so we can continue the linked list idea this will take O(N) for time due to the full iteration and O(1) for space we're only adding 1 Node

+For the **insertAfter** method almost the same thing as insertBefore but we check the current Node value and make it point to the new node and make the new node point to the next node so the linked list will continue this will take O(N) for time due to the full iteration and O(1) for space we're only adding 1 Node

 For the **include** method will take a value and check if it's exist inside the whole node and return true if it's exist and false otherwise,this method will take O(N) for Time because we are looping over all the LinkedList and O(1) for space because we're not creating any variable.